 Healthy Lindsay-Healthy Community Project Kaweah Health's commitment to wellness extends beyond the hospital.
 We believe in meeting our community where they are and providing resources to help you lead a healthy life.
 In March, our Community Outreach team - part of our Population Health division - hosted the Second Annual Healthy Lindsay-Healthy Community Project event at St. Anthony Retreat in Three Rivers.
 The event offered a day of relaxation and learning, featuring activities such as Tai Chi, massages, art, walks, and even haircuts and makeup.
-Attendees heard from two inspiring Kaweah Health speakers: - Maricela Silva-Aguilar, Outpatient Associate Therapist, who discussed building healthy habits for mental wellness. - Melanie Vela, Ambulatory Care Clinical Pharmacist, who shared insights on vaccinations and traditional medicine.
+Attendees heard from two inspiring Kaweah Health speakers:

+- Maricela Silva-Aguilar, Outpatient Associate Therapist, who discussed building healthy habits for mental wellness. - Melanie Vela, Ambulatory Care Clinical Pharmacist, who shared insights on vaccinations and traditional medicine.

 This event was made possible through a partnership with the Lindsay Family Resource Center.

 Career Technical Education Kaweah Health Medical Center welcomes Porterville High School as the newest addition to its successful partnership with Tulare and Kings County Career Technical Education (CTE) programs.
 This collaboration provides high school students with hands-on healthcare experience in a professional medical setting.
 Students volunteer across various hospital departments, gaining practical experience in patient care and essential healthcare skills.
-The Porterville Academy of Health Sciences (PAHS) joins existing program participants from Visalia, Hanford, Orosi, Tulare, and Lindsay. hat little leak when you laugh.
+The Porterville Academy of Health Sciences (PAHS) joins existing program participants from Visalia, Hanford, Orosi, Tulare, and Lindsay.
+Angela Duran, a Kaweah Health physical therapist, demonstrates some simple Pilates moves that help strengthen a woman's pelvic floor, offering relief for many common problems.

+hat little leak when you laugh.
 Painful cramping.
 A feeling of weakness.
 All these issues could be improved by strengthening your pelvic floor.
 The pelvic floor is a group of muscles that form a crucial part of the body's core, the muscles that support important organs like your bladder and uterus.
 Keeping them strong helps prevent many common problems, says Angela Duran, a Kaweah Health physical therapist specializing in pelvic health.
 "Women often ignore discomfort in their core area because it remains a somewhat taboo subject," Duran says.
 "Many think these symptoms are simply what happens after childbirth or aging that must be endured."
 At Kaweah Health Therapy Specialists, Duran works alongside physical therapist Rosalie Rincon and occupational therapist Kelsie Kavadas to help women strengthen their pelvic floor.
 While women who have undergone C-sections or hysterectomies may be familiar with the importance of strengthening these core muscles, all women should pay attention to signals their bodies are sending.
 Research from the Mayo Clinic, National Institutes of Health, and other organizations show that one in three women experience some form of pelvic health dysfunction.
 Common symptoms include leaking urine, needing to use the bathroom frequently or urgently, feeling pressure or bulging in the pelvis, pain in the pelvic area, and discomfort during sex.
 Duran utilizes Pilates - a system of exercise using controlled movements and breathing techniques to build strength, flexibility, and balance by targeting core muscles.
 "The Pilates area provides a safe environment where women can comfortably work on these muscles," Duran explained.
 If you want help, start by talking to your doctor and asking for a referral.
+Pelvic Power Matters Taking care of your core is important.

 "Even if you only leak a tiny bit of urine, you could benefit from pelvic floor therapy," Duran noted.
 "Any woman with leaking, pain, or unusual cramping should ask their doctor about it."
-KH For more information on the Pelvic Health Program at Kaweah Health Therapy Specialists, visit KaweahHealth.org/Pelvic.
+For more information on the Pelvic Health Program at Kaweah Health Therapy Specialists, visit KaweahHealth.org/Pelvic.